 3. When a felony has been in fact committed, and he has reasonable cause for believing the person arrested to have committed it.

-A few examples of lawful citizen’s arrest include:
+A few examples of a lawful citizen’s arrest include:

 - Mark grabs a guy at a bar, after he unsuccessfully throws a beer bottle at a patron, and tells him he is arresting him for assault (per PC 240).

-- upon seeing a prostitute solicit services on a street, Lou calls 9-1-1, stops the prostitute, and informs her she is under arrest for solicitation (per PC 647(b)).
+- upon seeing a prostitute solicit services on the street, Lou calls 9-1-1, stops the prostitute, and informs her she is under arrest for solicitation (per PC 647(b)).

-- while shopping in a department store, Riley stops another woman after observing her put a blouse in her purse and tell her she is arrested for shoplifting (per PC 459.5).
+- while shopping in a department store, Riley stops another woman after observing her put a blouse in her purse and tells her she is arrested for shoplifting (per PC 459.5).

-Citizens should exercise care if they decide to make an arrest.
 A wrongful arrest (“false arrest”) could lead to civil and/or criminal charges.
-Possible criminal charges include:

 Our California criminal defense attorneys will discuss the following in this article: